Ramblurr/CapstonePython/README.md

 dependencies across platforms.

 Install virtualenv:
-If you are on linux you can install it via your package manager: on Ubuntu/Debian:
+If you are on linux you can install it via your package manager.

+on Ubuntu/Debian:

     aptitude install python-virtualenv